What is a LIRA and how should you invest in it?

 While Mark’s suggestion to keep things very simple is OK, placing specific assets in specific accounts requires a level of flexibility that all-in-one funds just don’t allow.
-Having this flexibility would require at least a simple portfolio of ETFs and/or low-cost mutual funds.
+Having this bond-like flexibility in a LIRA would require at least a simple portfolio of ETFs and/or low-cost mutual funds.

 Disclosure: My Own Advisor, and the financial expert above, has provided this information for illustrative purposes.
 This is not direct investing advice nor should it ever be taken as such.
 Assumptions above are for case study purposes only.
 If you have specific needs, please consider consulting a fee-only financial planner to discuss any major financial decisions.

 Thanks again to Owen Winkelmolen, a fee-for-service financial planner (FPSC Level 1) and founder of PlanEasy.ca for his contributions to this post.